 I’ve never lived in a time of homophobia and have never experienced war firsthand, unlike Turing.
 To combat this barrier in my speech, I’ll make an effort to focus more on his unique character and personality, rather than the impacts society has brought upon him.

-My next steps for studying my eminent person will be to contact those connected to Alan Turing and find whether they’d be willing to be interviewed.
+My next steps for studying my eminent person will be to contact those connected to Alan Turing and seek potential experts to interview.
 For my eminent project this year, I hope to be able to find an expert on my notable and be able to interview them in person.